equinor/webviz-config/README.md

 Writing a [Dash web application](https://github.com/plotly/dash) gives a lot of flexibility, however, it also requires :snake: Python knowledge from the person setting it up.

-*Webviz* is a MIT-licensed configuration layer on top of Dash, which encourages making reusable components and dashboards, which can then be added/removed when creating an application using a short [`yaml`](https://en.wikipedia.org/wiki/YAML) configuration file.
+*Webviz™* is a MIT-licensed configuration layer on top of Dash, which encourages making reusable components and dashboards, which can then be added/removed when creating an application using a short [`yaml`](https://en.wikipedia.org/wiki/YAML) configuration file.

 This Python package, `webviz-config`, is the core plugin framework.
 For a real example repository using this plugin system, see e.g. [`webviz-subsurface`](https://github.com/equinor/webviz-subsurface).

-**These are the main user groups targeted by *Webviz*:**
+**These are the main user groups targeted by *Webviz™*:**
 - **You do not know Python**, and only want to add different predefined dashboards or visualizations/components in a certain order and/or on different pages in the application.
 Optionally with some text and mathematical equations (that you provide) inbetween the  dashboards, explaining what the user is looking at.
-- **You know [Python](https://www.python.org/)**, and want to create generic or specialized dashboards you or other users can reuse by simply asking for it in the Webviz configuration file.
+- **You know [Python](https://www.python.org/)**, and want to create generic or specialized dashboards you or other users can reuse by simply asking for it in the Webviz™ configuration file.
 This can be done without knowing JavaScript (see also [Dash](https://plot.ly/dash/) for more information).
 - **You know [React](https://reactjs.org/)**, and want to create highly specialized visualization which Python or pure config-file users can reuse.

-*Webviz* will create web applications with very :lock: strict security headers and CSP settings, giving an rating of **A+** on e.g. [Mozilla observatory](https://observatory.mozilla.org/).
+*Webviz™* will create web applications with very :lock: strict security headers and CSP settings, giving an rating of **A+** on e.g. [Mozilla observatory](https://observatory.mozilla.org/).
 It also facilitates a :whale: Docker setup, where the Python code can be ran completely unpriviliged in a sandbox (both with respect to file system access and network communication).

 Example configuration file and information about the standard plugins can be seen in [the documentation](https://equinor.github.io/webviz-config/).

 **The workflow can be summarized as this:**
 1) The user provides a :book: configuration file following the [yaml](https://en.wikipedia.org/wiki/YAML) standard.
-2) *Webviz* reads the configuration file and automatically writes the corresponding :snake: Python code.
+2) *Webviz™* reads the configuration file and automatically writes the corresponding :snake: Python code.
 3) The created application can be viewed locally, or deployed using :whale: Docker to a cloud provider.
 Both out of the box.

 ![technical_drawing](https://user-images.githubusercontent.com/31612826/67282250-9f54fc80-f4d1-11e9-9f77-b352ec2710ed.png)